janphilippfranken/sami/README.md

 #### Data Generation (Optional)

 1. Adjust the `experiments/tldr/config/generate.yaml` config file to match your directories and desired configurations.
 Example constitutions using principles written by `mistral-7b` and `claude-opus` are provided in [constitutions_mistral](https://github.com/janphilippfranken/sami/tree/main/experiments/tldr/constitutions_mistral) and [constitutions_opus](https://github.com/janphilippfranken/sami/tree/main/experiments/tldr/constitutions_opus).
 2. Navigate to `cd experiments/tldr` and run `python generate.py` to generate your own data.
 By default, the generated data will be stored in `experiments/tldr/data/base`.
-Note that this directory is already populated with the data used in the paper if you prefer to fine-tune a model directly.
+Note that this directory is already populated with the data used in the paper if you prefer to finetune a model directly.

 #### Training